 IRMM uses a Bonner sphere system of type PTB-C for neutron spectrometry.
-The system includes 9 polyethylene spheres (3, 4, 5, 6, 7, 8, 10, 12 and 18 inches) with a spherical He proportional counter as neutron detector in the centre.
+The system includes 9 polyethylene spheres (3, 4, 5, 6, 7, 8, 10, 12 and 18 inches) with a spherical 3He proportional counter as neutron detector in the centre.
 The spheres are hold by a moveable crane during measurements and the precise height and distance are adjusted and measured using laser positioners.

 The response functions of the spheres have been obtained from precise geometrical drawings and measurements from PTB and Monte Carlo calculations using MCNP, also from PTB.
 The measurements, including the volumes and the densities of the spheres, and MCNP calculations have been repeated at IRMM giving almost identical results.
-Few channel spectrum unfolding is done using the MAXED or GRAVEL codes, however, a new Windows style software has been developed at IRMM to replace the previously used U.M.G. package from PTB, see figure 1 below for screen dump.
+Few channel spectrum unfolding is done using the MAXED or GRAVEL codes, however, a new Windows style software has been developed at IRMM to replace the previously used U.M.G. package from PTB (see Fig. 1).
 The software produces an unfolded spectrum in real-time whenever an input parameter is changed.
-So far only the SAND-II procedure, including option for Gravel, has been included but the implementation of other unfolding procedures, e.g. maximum entropy, is foreseen during 2007.
-However, some unfolding procedures are not feasible to execute in real-time.
+So far only the SAND-II procedure, including option for Gravel, has been included but the implementation of other unfolding procedures, e.g. maximum entropy, is foreseen.